nipy/nipype/doc/users/tutorial_102.rst

 .. testcode::

    realigner = pe.Node(interface=spm.Realign(),
-                       name='StructRealign.spm')
+                       name='StructRealignSPM')

-Now this output will be stored in a directory called *StructRealign.spm*.
+Now this output will be stored in a directory called *StructRealignSPM*.
 Proper naming of your nodes can be advantageous from the perspective that it provides a semantic descriptor aligned with your thought process.